-During World War II, Marion Lee Flanders worked as a clerk at the War Department, Office of Post Engineer at Camp Langdon, NH.
-During the war, she corresponded with numerous friends and boyfriends.
+Marion Lee Flanders worked as a clerk at the War Department, Office of Post Engineer at Camp Langdon, NH.
 The collection houses correspondence between Marion and her military friends, as well as memorabilia from the war period.

-Judith Magyar was born in Kaposvar, Hungary in 1925.
-In 1944, when she was 19, her family was deported to Auschwitz-Birkenau, where her grandmothers and an aunt were killed upon arrival.
-Judith, her mother, and her aunt were sent to Hessisch Lichtenau, and were liberated by American forces in April 1945.
-Judith met Irving Isaacson, a captain of the U.S. Army Office of Strategic Services in May of 1945, and they were married shortly after.
-The couple moved to the United States in 1946, and settled in Lewiston, Maine.
+Born in Kaposvar, Hungary in 1925 and deported along with her family at age 19 to Auschwitz-Birkenau, where her grandmothers and an aunt were killed upon arrival.
+Judith, her mother, and her aunt were sent to Hessisch Lichtenau and were liberated by American forces in April 1945.
+Judith married U.S. Army Captain Irving Isaacson and moved to Lewiston, Maine in 1946.
 Her memoir, Seed of Sarah: Memoirs of a Survivor, was published by University of Illinois Press in 1990.
 The collection documents Isaacson’s research and writing of Seed of Sarah, including papers relating to a reunion of former inmates of the Lichtenau concentration camp.

-Barbara Banker enlisted in the WACs in May 1943 and received her commission in December 1943.
-After her training at Fort Oglethorpe, Georgia, she worked as a Special Service Officer at Fort Lewis, Washington from January 1944 to March 1945.
-She married Charles Martin Kamar in October 1944.
-He was a career Army officer and reached the rank of Captain before retiring in the early 1960s.
-There is significant correspondence from Kamar’s years as a WAC in Georgia and Washington, and some post-war letters from Charles Kamar while he was stationed abroad.
+Banker enlisted in the WACs in May 1943 and worked as a Special Service Officer at Fort Lewis, Washington from January 1944 to March 1945.
+She married career Army officer Charles Martin Kamar reached the rank of Captain before retiring in the early 1960s.
+Includes correspondence from Kamar’s years as a WAC and post-war letters from her husband while he was stationed abroad.